WP All Import Add-On for The Events Calendar

 Steps 6 and 7 of the export process.
 You can optionally set up scheduling and then click on “Run Export”

-1. When the export reaches 100%, you will be able to download the exported data in two formats: a CSV file or a “Bundle” (which is a .zip file).
-You will need the bundle, so click on the blue “Bundle” button, and save the offered .zip file to your PC.
+1. When the export reaches 100%, you can download the exported data in two formats: a CSV file or a “Bundle” (a .zip file).
+You will need the bundle, so click on the blue “Bundle” button and save the offered .zip file to your PC.

 Screenshot of step 8 - the last step - of the export process.